Filter Coffee: Our lightest roast. Maximum complexity, no roasted aromas. Ideal for all filter preparations.

 The Musumba Hills coffee cherries are processed at the Bukeye Washing Station.

 On arrival, the coffee cherries are sorted by hand according to their degree of ripeness, then de-pulped and subjected to a single fermentation process.
 The mucilage remains on the coffee beans during the dry fermentation and is then rinsed off in fresh water before the beans are sorted by density and spend another four to six hours in the final washing tank.
 The coffee beans are first dried for 6-48h on covered drying tables and finally for 16-20 days on African high tables (depending on the weather) until the desired moisture content of 10.5% is reached.

 Photo by Long Miles Coffee

 We have been working with the Long Miles Coffee Project from Burundi for several years.
-Since 2011, the project has made it its mission to produce first-class coffee while at the same time offering local farmers new economic opportunities.
+Since 2011, the project has made it its mission to produce first-class coffee and at the same time offer local farmers new economic opportunities.

 Despite closer washing stations in the surrounding area, the farmers of Musumba Hill bring their harvested coffee cherries to the Bukeye Washing Station of the Long Miles Coffee Project for processing.
 In addition to fair payment for their coffee cherries, the farmers are further supported by the project.
 To this end, Long Miles has introduced the so-called Coffee Scout Programme.
 The Coffee Scouts are mostly young residents of the region who form the interface between Long Miles and the farmers.
 Together with agronomists, they support the farmers in caring for their coffee trees and improving their quality.